triphora/old-website/packwiz/README.md

 Feel free to remove or add any (compatible, [approved]) mods!

 **Please read the [Conditionally Approved] mods page before using the some of the mods included.**

+Please see the latest Modrinth release for the mods list!

+<details><summary>Installation instructions</summary>

 ## Installation